Fred Mays, Member-At-Large

 Mays is the Director of Internal Affairs for the Georgia Bureau of Investigation (GBI), where he has worked for nearly 40 years.
 Mays and Harrell worked together at the GBI, so the Henry County Commission Chair knows the type of leadership Mays will bring to the HCWA.

 “Fred Mays will be an outstanding addition to the Water Authority Board,” says Harrell.
 “He has grown up in Henry County and knows this community and its needs.
-But most importantly, his character and compassion will manifest into his support for what’s best for the Authority and for Henry County citizens.”
+But most importantly, his character and compassion will manifest into his support for what’s best for the Authority and Henry County citizens.”

 Mays says he was drawn to serve on the HCWA Board because of the fine reputation the organization has in the community.